Hi! I’m Kirsty.

 My other love in life besides writing is fashion.
 More than just clothes and accessories, fashion is first and foremost a tool to express yourself to the outside world.
 One day I’ll wear all black and attempt to give off ‘cool and mysterious’ vibes (whether I’m successful or not I do not know), and the next I’ll be head to toe in mismatched animal prints and colours so loud you could easily spot me coming a mile away.
 I love that – despite what some magazines and models say – there are no rules to fashion, it is subjective.
 If an outfit makes me happy, I don’t care if Vogue has announced the particular trend I’m sporting has died, I’m wearing it.

 I could probably go on about myself for around 37 more paragraphs, but I’ll quit while I’m ahead.
-If you want to know any more about me, feel free to get in contact!
+If you want to know any more about me, or wish to discuss any opportunities for me, feel free to get in contact!

 Do no harm – Take no shit.Jess Morales Rocketto